-Stopovers: Adding Value to Your Trip
+Stopovers: Add Value to Your Trip

-If it costs less, the same or even more, there are benefits of taking a flight that connects on a long leg of a trip.
-Many carriers offer stopover opportunities at their home hub, a great opportunity to add a new stamp in your passport at little or no additional cost.
-Take Hong Kong for example.
+Take Hong Kong, for example.
 Let’s say you’re flying from a gateway city in the US to Bangkok.
 This can be done nonstop on Thai Airways at a premium.
 Cathay Pacific will get you there in a little more time but give you a free stop in Hong Kong.
-If you never thought about going to Hong Kong but are open to the idea – you’re in luck!
-You can add a Victoria Peak photo op to your itinerary for no additional airfare.
+If you’ve never really thought about going to Hong Kong but are open to the idea – you’re in luck!
+You can add a Victoria Peak photo op to your itinerary without adding a dime to your ticket price.

-Any big capital city can be a stopover opportunity if you’re using their national carrier and your destination is not the capital.
+Pretty much any big capital city can be a stopover opportunity if you’re using their national carrier and your destination is not the capital.

 • Hong Kong